Swhite215/cis527_p2/README.md

 Validation for LOGOUT - PASS
-Log User Out of System - Update User Status to FALSE in User Validation Structure - PASS Validation for Commands Executable by Annonymous Users vs. Logged In Validation for WHO
+Log User Out of System - Update User Status to FALSE in User Validation Structure - PASS Validation for Commands Executable by Annonymous Users vs. Logged In Validation for WHO - PASS
-Search for and Return List of Active Users and 200OK Validation for LOOK
+Search for and Return List of Active Users and 200OK - PASS Validation for LOOK
 Implement LOOK for First Name
 Implement LOOK for Last Name